TiredGui/UntitledFNFEngine/README.md

 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

-## Atleast one change to every week:
-### Week 1:
-  * New Dad Left sing sprite
-  * Unused stage lights are now used
-### Week 2:
-  * Both BF and Skid & Pump does "Hey!" animations
-  * Thunders does a quick light flash and zooms the camera in slightly
-  * Added a quick transition/cutscene to Monster
-### Week 3:
-  * BF does "Hey!" during Philly Nice
-  * Blammed has a cool new colors flash during that sick part of the song
-### Week 4:
-  * Better hair physics for Mom/Boyfriend (Maybe even slightly better than Week 7's :eyes:)
-  * Henchmen die during all songs.
-Yeah :(
-### Week 5:
-  * Bottom Boppers and GF does "Hey!" animations during Cocoa and Eggnog
-  * On Winter Horrorland, GF bops her head slower in some parts of the song.
-### Week 6:
-  * On Thorns, the HUD is hidden during the cutscene
-  * Also there's the Background girls being spooky during the "Hey!" parts of the Instrumental

 ## Cool new Chart Editor changes and countless bug fixes
 ![](https://github.com/ShadowMario/FNF-PsychEngine/blob/main/docs/img/chart.png?raw=true)
 * You can now chart "Event" notes, which are bookmarks that trigger specific actions that usually were hardcoded on the vanilla version of the game.